glowinthedark/acw/docs/acw2.md

 rules, those diguises, those creations, etc.

-Each being has a Key Code and Counter Code at the formation of his building his own universe and all susequent universe of his.
+Each being has a Key Code and Counter Code at the formation of his building his own universe and all subsequent universe of his.

 Ron alluded to this in The Factors.
 In the beginning was the decision to be.